What Should I Avoid Doing After LASIK?

-Heal Faster after LASIK Eye Surgery by Following Our Tips
+Heal Faster after LASIK Eye Surgery with NeoVision

 These helpful tips will keep you on track for a stellar healing process, but you should not hesitate to ask your LASIK surgeon questions if you have concerns.
 After LASIK, you will be scheduled for post-operative doctors visits to ensure you are healing as you should.
 Side effects can last weeks to months after LASIK, but the results are worth it.

-Find out if you are a candidate for LASIK on the Neovision Eye Center website!
 Dr. Tandon is a highly trained and well-respected board certified Ophthalmologist and LASIK surgeon with over 18 years of experience.
-She is excited to get individuals on track for better eyesight through LASIK eye surgery.
+She is passionate about helping individuals get on track for better eyesight through vision correction services like LASIK.

 Schedule a free consultation with board-certified LASIK surgeon, Dr. Tandon, to discuss which LASIK options are right for you!